-A soft-at-heart toughie, the Boxer-Mastiff mix breed is really a unique dog.
-It has a heart of steel and a soul of gold.
+The Boxer-Mastiff mix breed is really a unique dog.

 The Boxer-Mastiff mix breed, or Boxmas, is a designer dog breed.
 Hence, it is recognized by the Designer Breed Registry (DBR) and International Designer Canine Registry (IDCR).

-The Boxer-Mastiff mix breed looks quite intimidating in the first go, but you have to get to know it better to see what a genuinely wonderful personality it has.
-It is fiercely loyal to and protective of its family.
-It is courageous and never backs down in the face of danger.
-And it also loves belly rubs!
-This huge baby will protect you just as vehemently as it will lick your face.
+The Boxer-Mastiff mix breed looks quite intimidating in the first go, but you have to get to know it better to see what a genuinely wonderful personality it can have.
+If you’re looking for this mix, make sure you are ready to have such a substantial dog!
 Just remember that when you get a Boxmas, socialize it properly to avoid any behavioral issues.

 ★ The Boxer-Mastiff mix is a large-sized dog.
 It can even grow taller than both its parent breeds.
 It generally weighs between 80 to 100 pounds.